carlottarpt/GUI_neuron_label_tool/README.md

  - Convert_GUI_mat_2_UNET.ipynb file for converting annotations such that they can be loaded in the 3d U-Net ( https://github.com/VoytechG/neuron-finder )

 # Evaluation
-Code used for evaluation of the improved GUI labels can be found under /evaluation/Metrics and synthetic data eval.ipynb For a more detailed explanation of the evaluation metrics refer to the file Documentation_Evaluation_Metrics.pdf.
+Code used for evaluation of the improved GUI labels can be found under /evaluation/Metrics and synthetic data eval.ipynb.
+For a more detailed explanation of the evaluation metrics refer to the file Documentation_Evaluation_Metrics.pdf.

 The tool was developed on Linux Mint 20.